corcorana/restingIAF/iaf_manu.md

 To ascertain how the SGF method performs when the target alpha peak is more broadly dispersed, we simulated datasets that were comprised of a randomly selected alpha peak situated at the centre of an approximately Gaussian-distributed set of neighbouring frequency components.
 This configuration was designed to replicate empirical evidence suggesting that alpha peaks are the product of a distributed network of alpha-generators, each oscillating at different frequencies [@basar1997; @basar2012; @klimesch1999; @wiener1961].
 To achieve this effect, we generated a matrix of alpha-band oscillations from which the alpha signal was drawn.
-A Gaussian window spanning 5 Hz was centred on the target peak frequency, and those frequencies spanned by the window were sampled in proportion to the height of the window function (such that the centre frequency contributed most sample points, followed by the two adjacent frequencies, and so forth).
+A Gaussian window spanning 5 Hz was centred on the target frequency $F_c$, and those frequencies spanned by the window were sampled in proportion to the height of the window function (such that the centre frequency contributed the most sample points, followed by the two adjacent frequencies, and so forth).
 The area of the Gaussian window was varied by manipulating its $\alpha$ value (the reciprocal of the standard deviation), where higher $\alpha$ corresponds to a narrower distribution.
-We stratified our simulations into three $\alpha$ levels: 4.0, 2.5, and 1.0.
+We stratified our simulations into three $\alpha$ levels: 1.0, 2.5, and 4.0.

 After the composite alpha signal had been constructed, it was combined with a randomly sampled pink noise signal at a given SNR.
 This final step was repeated nine times for each simulated dataset, such that the alpha signal was replicated and combined with an independently sampled pink noise signal.